 Well – it has so many other great qualities!
 For example, you can use sage to help with cognition.
 It has anti-inflammatory properties, it is antiseptic and anti-bacterial, and in ancient times, sage was used as a fertility medicine.

 (I’m not sure if that works or not!)
 Some people have also steamed sage to help with breathing issues, like asthma.
 It is good for respiratory issues in general, as well as muscle aches, fatigue, and in menopause.
+Explore 13 houseplants for playful wellness!
+Boost your home’s ambiance and soothe your nervous system, reducing stress effortlessly.

-This video from The Healthy Life discusses superfoods growing naturally in many places, and these can also be planted also in your own garden or grown indoors.
+This video from The Healthy Life discusses superfoods growing naturally in many places, and these can also be planted in your own garden or grown indoors.
 It’s quite interesting and beautiful.

 For more information on living healthy holistically, and making life choices like these which result in health and happiness.